Linh91/workshop/README.md

 - Data is pulled out of an APi
 - Data is normalized in a flat structure
-- Certain data can be referenced by creators name
+- Certain data can be referenced by id
 - Details of a creator and their workshop is displayed on page

 ### Creators profile with details